rusic/documentation/widgets/index.md

 {% endraw %}
 {% endhighlight %}

 Using the above snippet you can define an area of space in which you would like users to drag and drop widgets.
 This can be placed anywhere within the ```<body>``` element on any [Page Type](/templating/page-types/) you desire.
-However Zone Areas can only be defined once on each page type, defining a Zone Area twice on the same Page Type can cause unwanted results.
+However Zone Areas **can only be defined once on each page type**, defining a Zone Area twice on the same Page Type can cause unwanted results.

 Below is a basic example of defining a Zone Area within a template file, for example ```default.twig```: